herbowicz/deno/PRIVACY.md

 ## What data do we collect?

-For users of Meet Me, we collect your email address and Google login.
+For users of Deno Dev, we collect your email address and Google login.
 We also automatically collect from you your usage information, cookies, and device information, subject, where necessary, to your consent.

 ## How do we collect your data?

-- Your email address is collected during registration to Meet Me.
+- Your email address is collected during registration to Deno Dev.
 - Usage information, cookies, and device information are collected automatically when viewing our websites.